darkharasho/gw2_tools/README.md

 2. Click **Edit composition** to open the class editor modal.
 Add each profession or elite specialisation you want in the squad, optionally specifying the number of slots available.
 Class icons are sourced from `media/gw2wikiicons`, and the tool builds a grid of icons for the embed automatically.
 3. Use **Post preview** to review the generated embed before saving.
 When you confirm the settings the bot stores them in the guild configuration and schedules the next post.
 4. When the scheduled time arrives the bot publishes an embed containing each configured class as an inline field.
 A dropdown menu appears under the message so members can select the class they want to play; the bot tracks selections, prevents users from taking multiple slots, and updates the counts instantly.
+5. Save lineups you want to reuse with **Save as preset**.
+Presets capture the configured classes, schedule, and overview without the live signup state, letting you prepare different rosters for strikes, raids, or WvW.
+6. Switch between stored presets from the dropdown at the top of the management view.
+Loading a preset immediately updates the guild configuration and marks it as the active preset so the next scheduled post uses the selected lineup.
-5. If you need to adjust the roster or schedule, rerun `/comp manage` to edit the configuration.
+7. If you need to adjust the roster or schedule, rerun `/comp manage` to edit the configuration.
 Existing posts will update when members change their dropdown choice, and the next scheduled announcement will use your latest settings.
+Updating the configuration clears the active preset so you can resave it when you're happy with the changes.

+Presets can be renamed, overwritten, or deleted through the same management view, and each guild's presets are stored separately under `gw2_tools_bot/data/guild_<guild_id>/comp_presets.json` so servers only see their own rosters.

 ## Running the bot with PM2